 This week’s Modern Art Notes Podcast features Ori Gersht, an Israeli-born artist who has spent the last fifteen years exploring the territory in which violence and beauty overlap, often with a special focus on how a landscape can bear witness.
 The Museum of Fine Arts, Boston has just opened a mid-career survey of his work titled, “Ori Gersht: History Repeating.”
 On view through Jan.
 6, the show was curated by Al Miner.

-Image: Ori Gersht, Pomegranate(video still detail), 2006.
-Collection of The Jewish Museum, New York.
+Image: Ori Gersht, Unknown Land (detail), from the series “Liquidation,” 2005.
+Collection of The Solomon R. Guggenheim Museum, New York.